Experienced Family

 Is My Business Separate Property in a Divorce?

-Determining whether or not a spouse is entitled to a portion of the other spouse’s business requires both spouse’s attorneys to delve into the unique details of the business.
+Determining whether or not a spouse is entitled to a portion of the other spouse’s business requires both spouses’ attorneys to delve into the unique details of the business.
 For example, if one spouse owned the business before the marriage, it remains their separate property, but if the business increased in value during the marriage, the amount of the increase is considered marital property.

 If one spouse owned the business before the marriage, but the other spouse invested a substantial amount of time and money into improving the business, they may be entitled to a greater portion of the business than they would if they had remained uninvolved in the venture.
-If both spouses began the business together during their marriage and contributed equally to the business, it is marital property and subject to equal division.
+If both spouses began the business together during their marriage and contributed equally to the business, it is marital property and subject to equitable division.

 How Do We Divide a Business Between Spouses?

 When a state’s marital property law requires the division of marital assets, it doesn’t mean that every asset is divided in half and each spouse gets half.
 That’s not a practical solution for most assets and properties, including a business.
-Instead, the attorneys and their associated financial experts perform valuations on assets, including on a spouse’s business.
+Instead, the attorneys and their associated financial specialists perform valuations on assets, including a spouse’s business.
 Then they determine each spouse’s rightful share under the state’s laws for fair distribution.
 The Fort Collins divorce attorneys from both sides may negotiate back and forth on the value of the business and determine an asset of equal value to exchange for the business.

 For example, the spouse who owns the business may agree to exchange the marital home and vehicles for the business if together they equal the value of the business.
 If a spouse is entitled to a smaller portion, such as 50% of the business’s increase in value since the marriage, the spouse who owns the business may buy out the spouse’s share or exchange it for something of equal value.